 Which Bus Type is Involved in the most Fatal Collisions?

-While fatal crashes involving busses of any kind have fallen sharply since 1975, some types of busses are more likely to be involved in a fatal crash than others.
+While fatal crashes involving buses of any kind have fallen sharply since 1975, some types of buses are more likely to be involved in a fatal crash than others.
 School buses and transit buses are most likely to be involved in fatal collisions.

 |Year||School Bus||Motorcoach||Transit Bus||Van-Based Bus||Other Bus Type||Bus Type Unknown|

 Causes and General Bus Safety Tips